loader image

 Okay and how many are there?

-I had a written out concept but shelved it because it didn’t seem fitting for LEGO Ideas but it does for the BrickLink Designer Program.
+I’m trying to become a brick theme designer.
+Through brainstorming I had written out a concept for LEGO Ideas but shelved it because it didn’t seem fitting.
+But it does for the BrickLink Designer Program.
 So when it got announced I got to work and developed it.
-The idea originated from brainstorming.

 What a shrektastic question.
 The answer has multiple layers to it, like an onion.